usman-khalid/edge-delivery-figma-multisite/README.md

 ## Edge Delivery Multisite + Figma Integration

-This repository is a multisite Edge Delivery Services front-end that consumes design tokens exported from Figma (Tokens Studio format) and turns them into theme-specific CSS custom properties.
-Pages select a theme via metadata, and the runtime loads the corresponding theme stylesheet.
+This repository is a multisite Edge Delivery Services front-end that consumes design tokens from a Figma design system with multiple themes.
+A theme gets applied to a site via bulk metadata, and the runtime loads the corresponding theme stylesheet.

 https://github.com/user-attachments/assets/ec8a8ccb-ce0a-496c-8b58-68cd0b150179